NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 ### Reflections and Interference
 Looking at the plots from last section, one can notice that the measured power-densities 'oscilllate' once coordinates are reached several millimeters away from the center and main-lobe of the horn.
-But those oscillations (amplitude) stays above the assumed noise-level and the measured phase still follows the phase of the simulated field.
+But often those oscillations (amplitude) are above the assumed noise-level and the measured phase still follows the phase of the simulated field.
+E.g. at z = 150mm along Y-axis or z = 250mm along Y-axis.
 Also when comparing different measurements 0022/0023 and 0024/0025, which had the chamber-sides open in the first two and closed in the second two measurements, the power-densities and phases are pretty similar.
 All four measurements were configured with low IF Bandwidth of 10Hz and averaging of 10.
 Still, both measurements agree in the kind of oscillation pattern of the powerdensity moving further away from the XY center.

-Therefor it is likely that this up- and down-behaviour must be associated with the real measurement-setup and is pretty independent of the side-panels.
+Therefor it is likely that this up- and down-behaviour is associated with the real measurement-setup and seems to be pretty independent of the side-panels.
-It is probable that the oscillation is caused by (multiple) reflections on the chamber floor and ceiling as well as the probehead itself.
+It is probable that the 'oscillation' is caused by (multiple) reflections on the chamber floor and ceiling as well as the probehead itself.
 Those reflections interfere with the direct signal and each other and lead to a distributed interference pattern (of the powerdensity) in space.

 > Picture of how power-distribution changes with and without the chamber in simulation